 A legal (conforming) basement bedroom needs egress (and a ladder if it is below grade) and buyers usually prefer a closet in a bedroom.

 Our bonus room in the basement had just enough space for a desk and chair.
 We took advantage of the bookshelves around the dual-sided fireplace for my husband’s paper files.
 I added this rug to anchor the room and give it a bit of cozy.

 The dual-sided fireplace was one of the reasons we loved the house.
 The sellers had a builder-basic finished basement.

 The flooring changed the entire look of the basement.

 This room originally had French doors.
 It just did not work with our style of brownstone meets industrial meets, Colorado.
 The barn doors were the only project where we were ahead of the trend.
 And it looks like barn doors are still the popular doors on the track but with a few variations.
 I just previewed a home with glass barn doors and they looked amazing!

 The doors provide privacy (versus the glass French doors) and the solid doors added a bit more of a sound barrier for conference calls.

 We added a rug for our newly installed floors to add warmth and a cozy landing for chilly feet in the morning.
 I shared the DIY live edge coffee table here.
 Soooo easy to make a coffee table!

 Thanks for stopping by!
-I would love for you to sign up for my once a week newsletter with ideas, one hour projects and giveaways!Subscribe to Everyday Edits Newsletter
+I would love for you to sign up for my weekly newsletter with ideas and one-hour projectsSubscribe to Everyday Edits Newsletter